Polyphase system: Number of phases

-In the very early days of commercial electric power, some installations used two-phase four-wire systems for motors.
-The chief advantage of these was that the winding configuration was the same as for a single-phase capacitor-start motor and, by using a four-wire system, conceptually the phases were independent and easy to analyse with mathematical tools available at the time.
+In the very early days of commercial electric power, transmission systems used multiple wires primarily to avoid the safety hazards of high voltage; two common standards used three (two-phase+neutral) and five (four phases+neutral) wires.
+These systems were obviated by the development of the electrical transformer, but some installations retained a two-phase four-wire system for motors.
+The chief advantage of the latter was that the winding configuration was the same as for a single-phase capacitor-start motor and, by using a four-wire system, conceptually the phases were independent and easy to analyse with mathematical tools available at the time.

 Two-phase systems can also be implemented using three wires (two "hot" plus a common neutral).
 However this introduces asymmetry; the voltage drop in the neutral makes the phases not exactly 90 degrees apart.

 Two-phase systems have been replaced with three-phase systems.
 The move from two to three phases was originally motivated by making a more ideal rotating field for AC motors: Mikhail Dolivo-Dobrovolsky calculated that, for simple winding configurations of the time, the magnetic field fluctuation can be reduced from 40% to 15%.
 This is less important in modern machines that create a nearly ideal rotating field using sinusoidally distributed windings, but three-phase systems retain other advantages.

 A two-phase supply with 90 degrees between phases can be derived from a three-phase system using a Scott-connected transformer, which can also produce three-phase power from a two-phase input.

 A polyphase system must provide a defined direction of phase rotation, so mirror image voltages do not count towards the phase order.
 A 3-wire system with two phase conductors 180 degrees apart is still only single phase.
 Such systems are sometimes described as split-phase.